-The Honorable Regina M. Chu Hennepin County Government Center 300 South Sixth Street Minneapolis, MN 55487
+The Honorable Peter A. Cahill Hennepin County Government Center 300 South Sixth Street Minneapolis, MN 55487

 RE: Request of the ACLU-MN for Leave to Appear as Amicus Curiae and File Letter Brief of Amicus Curiae Regarding Courtroom Closure in the Jury Trial of State v.
-Potter, 27-cr-21-7460
+Kueng, et al., 27-CR-20-12953, 27-CR-20-12949

-Dear Judge Chu,
+Dear Judge Cahill:

 The American Civil Liberties Union of Minnesota (ACLU-MN) seeks leave to participate as amicus curiae in State v.
-Potter, 27-cr-21-7460, and to submit a letter in lieu of a brief of amicus curiae regarding the Media Coalition's Motion Objecting to Closure of Trial to the Press and Public.
+Kueng et al., 27-CR-20-7460, 27-CR-20-12949, and to submit a letter in lieu of a brief of amicus curiae regarding the Media Coalition's Motion for Reconsideration of April 25, 2022, Trial Management Order.

 The Minnesota Rules of Criminal Procedure do not address participation of amicus curiae in the district court.
 Courts have broad discretion, however, to grant parties leave to participate as amicus curiae in pending district court proceedings.
 See, e.g., Metro.
 Sports Facilities Comm'n. v.
 Minnesota Twins P'ship, 2001 WL 1511601 (Hennepin Co.
 Dist.
 Ct., Nov.
+16, 2001) (permitting State of Minnesota to participate as amicus curiae in action between two private parties).